SBDWolf/Warios-Woods-NES-Practice-Hack/README.md

 Known issues:
 - Pressing up/down while hovering over stage 100 will glitch up its graphic.
 Loading the selected stage will still work fine, however.
 - This hack probably breaks... something.
 The new code has been placed over something that is \*probably\* not actually free space, so \*something\* has \*probably\* been overwritten.
 I have no idea what that something is though :)
+- It would be nice to allow pulling up the stage select menu in the middle of regular gameplay.
+I've discovered that simply setting $6D71 to 0x05 will immediately pull up a functional interactable menu, but because the wrong tilesets are loaded, it will look like a garbled mess.

 Build instructions: